Walkerville, Ontario: Architecture

 Walker established homes for his workers, a church dedicated to his late wife, and a school.
-The town, which developed outward from the distillery, included buildings designed by Albert Kahn, notably Willistead Manor, the home of Walker's second son, Edward Chandler Walker.
+The town, which developed outward from the distillery, included buildings designed by Albert Kahn.
+This notably included the Willistead Manor, a 36-room mansion that was also the home of Walker's second son, Edward Chandler Walker.
 Upon Walkerville's eventual amalgamation with Windsor, the Manor became heritage-protected property of the city, being used as an art gallery and, currently, a function venue.

 The neighbourhood is characterized by large houses, wide streets and abundant greenery.
-A three-story high school, carrying the name 'Walkerville', stands next to Willistead Manor.
+A three-story high school carrying the name 'Walkerville' stands next to Willistead Manor.
 Other structures include Devonshire Lodge, the home of former prime minister Paul Martin's family, Kahn-designed houses; the distillery (now belonging to Wiser's) and the Via Rail station.
-The Tivoli Theatre (recently reopened Old Walkerville Theatre), is of 1920s art-deco design by C. Howard Crane (who would also design the Fox Theater in Detroit, Michigan).
+The Tivoli Theatre (recently reopened Old Walkerville Theatre) is of 1920s art-deco design by C. Howard Crane (who would also design the Fox Theater in Detroit, Michigan).
 A large performance stage, ornate fixtures, balconies, and grating-lattice hint at the community's grandeur in those days.

+Additionally, Walkerville is home to the Dr. Charles W. Hoare House, which is listed on the register of Canada's Historic Places.
+It is noted for its Tudor Revival style.
+Despite being built in 1928 - only a few years before Walkerville became part of Windsor - the building has been mostly preserved.
+The Former Walkerville Post Office, a Beaux Arts style building, and Former Walkerville Town Hall of Renaissance Revival and Classical Revival styles, are also on the register.

+In 2014, a project began to improve Walkerville's infrastructure and refurnish it to become more modern.
+The construction costed $3 million and was completed by J&J Lepera Infrastructures.

+In 2024, the historic Strathcona Building was redone and unveiled to the public, being met with support.

+The City of Windsor offers an online walking tour of Walkerville.